jgallagher59701/soil_sensor/README.md

 ## Building

 This software can be built using platformio, both the command line and CLion IDE are supported; using another IDE should be simple.
-It is based on the Arduino pro mini.
+The software uses the the Arduino pro mini.

 Build using the CLion ide or on the command line using: